Hyaluronic acid and autologous blood therapy as alternatives to endoprosthesis?

 When is an endoprosthesis the better solution?

-• Restricted mobility that limits everyday activities.
+• Limited mobility that restricts everyday activities.

-Studies on effectiveness and sustainability
+Current state of research on effectiveness and sustainability

 Advantages and risks of each method

-When does combination therapy make sense?
+When is combination therapy advisable?

 Conclusion: Hyaluronic acid and PRP as an option before endoprosthesis